philber/entra-verifiedid-tour/part-2/README.md

 ## About the code
 Since the Request Service API is a multi-tenant API it needs to receive an access token when it's called.
-The new endpoint of the API is https://verifiedid.did.msidentity.com/v1.0/{yourTenantID}/verifiablecredentials/request
+The endpoint of the API is https://verifiedid.did.msidentity.com/v1.0/verifiableCredentials/createIssuanceRequest and https://verifiedid.did.msidentity.com/v1.0/verifiableCredentials/createPresentationRequest.

-Please note that the prior beta.did.msidentity and the beta.eu.did.msidentity hostnames for this API continue to work:
+Please note that the prior beta.did.msidentity and the beta.eu.did.msidentity hostnames for this API continue to work.
+For example for the former:
   - https://beta.eu.did.msidentity.com/v1.0/{yourTenantID}/verifiablecredentials/request if your tenant is located in Europe.
   - https://beta.did.msidentity.com/v1.0/{yourTenantID}/verifiablecredentials/request otherwise.

 To get an access token we are using MSAL as library.
-MSAL supports the creation and caching of access token which are used when calling Azure Active Directory protected resources like the verifiable credential Request Service API.
+MSAL supports the creation and caching of access token which are used when calling Azure Active Directory protected resources like the verifiable credential request API.

 Typical calling the library looks something like this:
 ```JavaScript
 var accessToken = "";